SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-25-tacitus-ukraine.md

 That is ever the demand of those who become billionaires by war: clamp down on civil society, impose martial law, draft everybody, and devote all economic production to weapons.
-The "live like North Korea" part is particularly chilling.
+The "live like North Korea" bit is particularly chilling.

 <img src="{{ site.baseurl }}/images/2023-05-25-tacitus-ukraine-nyt-1.jpg" width="400" height="143" alt="Russian-vs-Russian combat, aligned with Ukraine" title="Russian-vs-Russian combat, aligned with Ukraine" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-Indeed, it appears that native-Russian militias have been active in Belgorod over the last 3 days.  <sup id="fn3a">[[3]](#fn3)</sup> This is particularly concerning as there is apparently a nuclear weapon storage depot there, whose capture would cause&hellip;
+Indeed, it appears that native-Russian militias have been active in Belgorod over the last 3 days.  <sup id="fn3a">[[3]](#fn3)</sup> This is particularly concerning as there is apparently a nuclear weapon storage depot there, whose capture by anti-Putin rebels would cause&hellip; _complications._
-_complications._

 ## An historical perspective